 - salt to taste

 Fresh products are thoroughly washed and cleaned.
 The meat is cut into small pieces, and the greens are also finely chopped.
 Meat is placed on the bottom of the pan, the remaining ingredients are placed on top.
-All this is poured with wine and water, and then you can salt to taste, and you just have to wait about an hour.
+All this is poured with wine and water, and then some salt is added.
+In about an hour the dinner is ready.
 Enjoy your meal!

-Georgian cuisine gives a lot of taste, but this unusual dish from the Samegrelo region will make your gastronomic journey unforgettable!
-Gebzhaliya – cheese roll with mint adzhika, and it is served in a sauce of yoghurt.
+Georgian cuisine will leave you with many emotions, but this unusual dish from the Samegrelo region will make your gastronomic journey unforgettable!
+Gebzhaliya is a cheese roll with mint adzhika, and it is served in a sauce of yoghurt.